iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 > 6. Branches

 This is an isolated development environment that allows an individual makes some contribution to the project work on.

+> 7. Repository

+In git, repository is just a storage location which keeps records of your work.